Push–pull converter

 A push–pull converter is a type of DC-to-DC converter, a switching converter that uses a transformer to change the voltage of a DC power supply.
-The distinguishing feature of a push-pull converter is that the transformer primary is supplied with current from the input line by pairs of transistors in a symmetrical push-pull circuit.
+The distinguishing feature of a push–pull converter is that the transformer primary is supplied with current from the input line by pairs of transistors in a symmetrical push–pull circuit.
 The transistors are alternately switched on and off, periodically reversing the current in the transformer.
 Therefore, current is drawn from the line during both halves of the switching cycle.
-This contrasts with buck-boost converters, in which the input current is supplied by a single transistor which is switched on and off, so current is only drawn from the line during half the switching cycle.
-During the other half the output power is supplied by energy stored in inductors or capacitors in the power supply.
+This contrasts with buck–boost converters, in which the input current is supplied by a single transistor which is switched on and off, so current is drawn from the line during only a part of the switching cycle.
+During the remainder of the cycle, the output power is supplied by energy stored in inductors or capacitors in the power supply.
 Push–pull converters have steadier input current, create less noise on the input line, and are more efficient in higher power applications.

-Circuit operation
+Circuit

 Conceptual schematic of a full-bridge converter.
-This is not a center tapped or split primary push-pull converter.
+This is not a center tapped or split primary push–pull converter.

 The term push–pull is sometimes used to generally refer to any converter with bidirectional excitation of the transformer.
 For example, in a full-bridge converter, the switches (connected as an H-bridge) alternate the voltage across the supply side of the transformer, causing the transformer to function as it would for AC power and produce a voltage on its output side.
 However, push–pull more commonly refers to a two-switch topology with a split primary winding.

 In any case, the output is then rectified and sent to the load.
 Capacitors are often included at the output to filter the switching noise.

 In practice, it is necessary to allow a small interval between powering the transformer one way and powering it the other: the “switches” are usually pairs of transistors (or similar devices), and were the two transistors in the pair to switch simultaneously there would be a risk of shorting out the power supply.
 Hence, a small wait is needed to avoid this problem.
 This wait time is called "Dead Time" and is necessary to avoid transistor shoot-through.

 Transistors

 N-type and P-type power transistors can be used.
 Power MOSFETs are often chosen for this role due to their high current switching capability and their inherently low ON resistance.
 The gates or bases of the power transistors are tied via a resistor to one of the supply voltages.
 A P-type transistor is used to pull up the N-type power transistor gate (common source) and an N-type transistor is used to pull down the P-type power transistor gate.